 You'll learn the ropes in a diploma or degree program at a trade school or community college.
 As you complete your coursework, you'll start to learn more about what it means to actually work near and in the sea.
 Some electricians even have to learn how to scuba dive in order to fix and install lines deep under water.

 Pay special attention to automated and cooling systems when in electrical school, and try to tailor your studies as much as possible (either through independent reading or specific courses) toward the oil rig industry.

-In addition to knowing the wiring and functions of your workplace, you will likely need to display good leadership qualities.
-You’ll have to be able to give direction as well as listen to employees and take direction from them and your superiors when necessary.
-A successful electrician can work alone or with a group effectively for maximum productivity.
+In addition to knowing the wiring and functions of your workplace, it will be beneficial to display good leadership qualities.
+You'll need to be able to both give direction, and follow direction, from your team and superiors.
+A successful oil rig electrician will need to be able to work alone, and with a group, to maximize productivity.

-While adventure is certainly one factor that draws people to this profession, the high wages also contribute to making this a somewhat competitive field.
-Glassdoor.com estimates some salaries as high at $178,000, for example.
-These jobs attract people who have that same thirst for something new and different from all over.
+While adventure is certainly one factor that draws people to this profession, the high wages also contribute to making this a competitive field.
+People with a thirst for something new and different are attracted to oil rig electrical work.

-Your best bet in getting a great job would be to have a clear idea of where you want to be as soon as you start your training.
-This way you can find out exactly what will be expected of you in the position from the very beginning and prepare accordingly.
-If you continue to perfect your skills, then this field will likely be lucrative for you.
+Your best bet in getting a great job may be to have a clear idea of where you want to be as soon as you start your training.
+In doing so, you can find out exactly what will be expected of you in the position from the very beginning and prepare accordingly.
+If you continue to perfect your skills, then this field can be lucrative for you.